lenkie-code/full-stack-software-engineer-assessment/README.md

 ### What Tools Can You Use?

-- Use this opportunity to showcase your understanding of software architecture using .NET for your backend and either Vue.JS / React.JS / AngularJS on the frontend
+- Use this opportunity to showcase your understanding of software architecture using .NET for your backend and either Vue.JS / React.JS / AngularJS / Blazor / Razor on the frontend
 - You may use whatever persistent storage you think is best.
 - Demonstrate your understanding of OAuth and how it can be used to secure APIs.
 You can use your own Identity Server or leverage an existing one.
 - Demonstrate your ability to make calls to API endpoints from your frontend application using best practices with regards to: